ZZZhr-1/WinDeskGround/README.md

 - unified evaluation scripts for multiple local or API-based models

 ## Dataset And Benchmark Analysis

+### 0) Datasets

+[WinDeskGround](https://huggingface.co/datasets/Zbao/WinDeskGround) is a dataset we constructed.

+[WinDeskGround_windows](https://huggingface.co/datasets/Zbao/WinDeskGround_windows) refers to the original windows used for constructed.

 ### 1) Dataset Construction Pipeline